 - Eligibility for athletics is governed by the rules of the Illinois High School Association (IHSA) or Illinois Elementary School Association (IESA) and, if applicable, these rules will apply in addition to this Athletic Code.
 In a case of a conflict between IHSA or IESA and this Athletic Code, the most stringent rule will be enforced. - 2.
 Eligibility for athletes, cheerleaders, and managers will be checked every Thursday and extends from Monday through Saturday.
 All grades are accumulated per semester. - 3.
-A student in the high school must have passed 5 (five) academic classes during a semester to be eligible for the entire subsequent semester.
-A student/athlete cannot be failing more than one (1) class per week to retain his or her eligibility for the next week, including vacation days. - 4.
-All athletes must have a current health physical (parent(s)/guardian(s) and student must sign), copy of birth certificate and signed waiver of insurance coverage or athletic insurance, all North Mac and IHSA athletic permission forms and athletic fees turned into the school office before they are allowed to participate in either practice or games. - 5.
+A student in the high school must not be failing more than 2 classes per subsequent semester.
+A student/athlete must not be failing more than 2 academic class per week to retain his or her eligibility for the next week, including vacation days. - 4.
+Eligibility for middle school athletes, cheerleaders, and manager will be checked every Thursday and extends from Monday through Saturday.
+Grades shall be cumulative for the school's grading period. - 5.
+A student in the middle school must be passing all school subjects each week to retain his or her eligibility for the next week, including vacation days. - 6.
+All athletes must have a current health physical (parent(s)/guardian(s) and student must sign), copy of birth certificate and signed waiver of insurance coverage or athletic insurance, all North Mac and IHSA athletic permission forms and athletic fees turned into the school office before they are allowed to participate in either practice or games. - 7.
 All players must wear the uniform supplied by the school or clothing that is agreed upon by the coaching staff of that particular sport.